 How do you adjust point of aim when shooting uphill or downhill?
 Will O’Meara says there are numerous factors to consider when shooting at an angle.
-Shooting at angle can cause your bullet to strike higher than on level ground.…
+“Imagine you are shooting from the top of a cliff to a target on…

 Posted in Features